techorix/semtix/README.md

-DISLAIMER
+INTRODUCTION
 =========

-This software is a free (GNU Affero Licensed) open source software meant to help German Semesterticket Offices and therefore contains many terms and explanations only aimed at a german-speaking audience.
+This software is a free (GNU Affero 3.0 licensed) open source software meant to help German Semesterticket Offices and therefore contains many terms and explanations only aimed at a german-speaking audience.

+During the last decade the Semesterticketbüro of the Humboldt University Berlin developed this software to
+ * Remove dependency of Microsoft license fees as this software will run on all operating systems supporting Java 7
+ * Adapt the software to fit its requirement in the best possible way
+ * Be independent from other publishers
+ * Publish the software for the benefit of everyone else

+While it may remain unclear who started the idea of this software, from 2011 to 2014 Jürgen Schmelze designed large parts of its interface.
+Starting from 2014, Michael Mertins finished up missing functionalities and is working on this software until today.

-If you are related to a University AstA and/or Semesterticketbüro and want to use this software, please contact the author who is reachable at MichaelMertins@gmail.com for consulting, initial help and support or as a courtesy.
+If you are related to a University AstA and/or Semesterticketbüro and want to use this software, please contact the author who is reachable at MichaelMertins@gmail.com for consulting, initial help and support or just as a courtesy.

-The following steps are the bare minimum you will need to execute in order to run the software.
+We are very interested in spreading and supporting this software and hope, many other offices will now be able to develop their own application software based on this as well.

+---

 RUNNING SEMTIX CLIENT